inconvergent/weir/README.md

    ; pick a random point between points va and vb (rnd:on-line va vb)

-   ; ececute a form with a certain probability
+   ; execute a form with a certain probability
    ; second form is optional
    (rnd:prob 0.1d0 (print "10% hi") (print "90% oh no"))